modernjuliaworkflows/modernjuliaworkflows.github.io/pages/writing.md

 ### Local packages

 Local packages are a smart way of reusing code between projects.
-You could load common code directly with `include("path/to/file.jl")`, but a local package allows you get all of the nice benefits afforded any other package:
+You could load common code directly with `include("path/to/file.jl")`, but a local package allows you to benefit from package niceties:

 1. You don't have to specify the path, you can just write `using MyPackage`,
-2. You can version the package and update it without breaking code that relies on old versions of the package,
+2. You can [version](sharing/#Compatibility) the package and update it without breaking code that relies on old versions of the package,
-3. You can add it as a dependency to a package,
+3. You can add it as a dependency to a project that you're working on,
 4. (Bonus!)
 You get used to developing reusable, modular code.

 <!-- TODO: Creating, editing, and loading a new local package in a different project. -->